GremlinT/GameOff_2021_Bug/README.md

 # GameOff_2021_Bug
-Game Off 2021, theme Bug
+Game Off 2021, theme: Bug

+It will be a game about work of QA.